virtuist737/tannerbraden.com/replit.md

 ### Backend Architecture
 - **Framework**: Express.js with TypeScript
-- **Authentication**: Passport.js with local strategy using session-based auth
+- **Authentication**: Replit Auth with OpenID Connect for admin access only
 - **Database**: PostgreSQL with Drizzle ORM
 - **File Storage**: Replit Object Storage for audio files and images
 - **Development**: Hot reload with Vite integration